hiddify/hiddify.com/docs/app/index.md

 ---
-description: Welcome to the wiki page for the Hiddify project.
+description: Welcome to the wiki page for Hiddify App.
 title: App Docs
 weight: -1
 comments: false